Crimes of the Heart (film)

-Crimes of the Heart is a 1986 American black comedy drama film directed by Bruce Beresford from a screenplay written by Beth Henley adapted from her Pulitzer Prize-winning 1979 play.
+Crimes of the Heart is a 1986 American independent Southern Gothic black comedy-drama film directed by Bruce Beresford from a screenplay written by Beth Henley adapted from her Pulitzer Prize-winning 1979 play.
 It stars Diane Keaton, Jessica Lange, Sissy Spacek, Sam Shepard, Tess Harper, and Hurd Hatfield.
 The film's narrative follows the Magrath sisters, Babe, Lenny and Meg, who reunite in their family home in Mississippi after the former is arrested for shooting her husband.
 Each sister is forced to face the consequences of the "crimes of the heart" she has committed.

 Crimes Of The Heart was theatrically released by De Laurentiis Entertainment Group on December 12, 1986.
 It received positive reviews with critics praising its screenplay and performances (most notably Spacek's), but was a box office disappointment; grossing $22.9 million on a $20 million budget.
 The film received three nominations at the 59th Academy Awards: Best Actress (for Spacek), Best Supporting Actress (for Harper), and Best Adapted Screenplay.
 At the 44th Golden Globe Awards, it received a nomination for the Best Motion Picture – Musical or Comedy, with Spacek winning Best Actress – Musical or Comedy.